ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 Your new credentials have been created, go back to the **Resources -> Credentials -> Workshop Credentials** and note that the SSH key is not visible but shown as "encrypted".

 You have now setup credentials for Ansible to access your managed hosts.

+## Hold on: Ansible Execution Environments Primer!

+Before you run your first Ansible ad hoc commands in Automation Controller it's about time to learn about one of the major new features in Ansible Automation Platform 2: **Execution Environments**!

+Before AAP 2 the Automation Platform execution relied on using **bubblewrap** to isolate processes and Python virtual environments (venvs) to sandbox dependencies.
+This lead to a number of issues like maintaining multiple venvs, migrating Ansible content between execution nodes and much more.
+The concept of execution environments (EE) solves this by using Linux containers.

+An EE is basically a container run from an image that contains everything your Ansible Playbook needs to run.
+It's basically a control node in a box that can be executed everywhere a Linux container can run.
+There are ready-made image that contain everything you would expect on an Ansible control node, but you can (and probably will) start to build your own, custom image for your very own requirements at some point.

+Your Automation Controller has been preconfigured with some standard EE images.
+So first go through the next section covering ad hoc commands, we'll look into execution environments a bit deeper later.

 ## Run Ad Hoc Commands